The Effects of Data Quality on Machine Learning Performance on Tabular Data: Experimental setup

-\stitle{Regression.} The \textsf{Houses} dataset\PaperLong{\ was created as a modern replacement of the widely used but outdated Boston Housing dataset~\cite{boston-house-prices}.
+\stitle{Regression} The \textsf{Houses} dataset\PaperLong{was created as a modern replacement of the widely used but outdated Boston Housing dataset~\cite{boston-house-prices}.
 Located in Ames, Iowa, it} contains features of houses in the city to determine their~\texttt{sales price}~\cite{ames-house-prices}.
-We use the dataset in the form it was presented in a Kaggle challenge~\cite{houses-dataset}.\PaperLong{\ There, only the training set includes the sale prices, which is why we take the training set with \numprint{1460} samples from the challenge.
-We removed the Id feature because its only purpose is to identify houses uniquely.
-This results in 79 features and the target feature.
-There are missing values (NaN) in five features, which we replaced by computationally usable placeholders.
-One numerical feature, the year a garage was built, contains information related to the categorical feature garage type and has missing values for observations where the garage type indicates that there is no garage anyway.
-In those cases, we set 0 as a placeholder for the garage year to represent the meaning in context with the garage type to distinguish them from the MCAR values that the polluter injects in our experiments.
+We use the dataset in the form it was presented in a Kaggle challenge~\cite{houses-dataset}. \PaperLong{There, only the training set includes the sale prices, which is why we take the training set with~\numprint{1460} samples from the challenge.
+We removed the \texttt{Id} feature because its only purpose is to identify houses uniquely.
+This results in~79 features plus the target feature.
+There are missing values~(\texttt{NaN}) in five features, which we replaced by computationally usable placeholders.
+One numerical feature, the year a garage was built, contains information related to the categorical feature \texttt{garage type} and has missing values for observations where the \texttt{garage type} indicates that there is no garage anyway.
+In those cases, we set~$0$ as a placeholder for the garage year to represent the meaning in context with the garage type to distinguish them from the MCAR values that the polluter injects in our experiments.
 For the remaining four of the features with missing values, their occurrence is independent of other features.
-We treat them as MCAR values and represent them as placeholders outside the feature domains.\\} The \textsf{IMDB} dataset contains features and ratings for films and series that were retrieved from the IMDB website~\cite{imdb-dataset}.\PaperLong{\ We removed all samples where the \texttt{rating} is missing because it is the target attribute.
-For the remaining \numprint{5993} samples, we remove the name feature, as it only identifies the films and series.
-There are 12 features remaining apart from the target feature, where two inherently numeric features contains missing values as text placeholders.
-For the first feature, duration, where the missing values are unrelated to other features, we set a numeric placeholder outside the domain to be able to process the feature values as numbers instead of categories.
-For the second feature, episodes, there are only missing values for film elements.
-We do not count those as MCAR values because they are related to the fact that the element is a film and therefore contain information, which is why we set the placeholder to 0 here.\\} The \textsf{Cars} dataset collects listings for used cars of different manufacturers~\cite{cars-dataset}.\PaperLong{\ It contains technical attributes of the cars, as well as model, year, and tax.} The~\texttt{sales price} is the feature that shall be predicted.
-The data is stored in files grouped by manufacturer.
-We use only the data of VW.
+We treat them as MCAR values and represent them as placeholders outside the feature domains. }